History of horror films: 1960s

-Newman that the horror film changed dramatically in 1960.
+Newman said that the horror film changed dramatically in 1960.
 Specifically, with Alfred Hitchcock's film Psycho (1960) based on the novel by Robert Bloch.
 Newman declared that the film elevated the idea of a multiple-personality serial killer that set the tone future film that was only touched upon in earlier melodramas and film noirs such as Hangover Square (1945) and While the City Sleeps (1956).
 The release of Psycho led to similar pictures about the psychosis of characters, including What Ever Happened to Baby Jane?
 (1962) and the Bloch-scripted Strait-Jacket (1964) by William Castle.
 The influence of Psycho continued into the 1970s with films ranging from Taste of Fear (1961), Paranoiac (1962), and Pretty Poison (1968).
 Following Psycho, there was a brief reappearance of what Newman described as "stately, tasteful" horror films such as Jack Clayton's The Innocents (1961) and Robert Wise's The Haunting (1963).
 Outside America, Japan released films to critical acclaim such as Masaki Kobayashi's Kwaidan (1965) which won international awards including Special Jury Prize at the Cannes Film Festival and was nominated for the Best Foreign Language Film at the Academy Awards.
 Newman described Roman Polanski's Rosemary's Baby (1968) the other "event" horror film of the 1960s after Psycho.
 The influence of Rosemary's Baby' story involving satanic themes would not be felt until the 1970s with films like The Exorcist (1973) and The Omen (1976).